Washington's Address Confidentiality Program (ACP) is designed to help people who fear for their safety maintain

 sexual assault.
 In 2011, the program expanded to include criminal justice employees who have been threatened or harassed

-because of their work.
+because of their work and expanded once more in 2022 to include state elections officials.
 Currently, the ACP serves more than 5,000 residents.

 Washington's ACP was the first program of its kind in the nation.
 Today some 40 states and territories have established similar programs.